ShoesForClues/gel/README.md

 # GEL - Graphic Elements Library
-An retained-mode graphics framework written in Lua.
+A retained-mode graphics framework written in Lua.

 # Dependencies
 Unfortunately this library does require some dependencies.